To stop receiving postal mailings from Mint Velvet email firstname.lastname@example.org with your name, address and

 - To process your application when you enter a competition, promotion or prize draw.
 (If there are other purposes specific to that competition promotion or prize draw, these will be explained in the applicable Competition Terms & Conditions).

-- To maximise website user engagement and to display the most interesting content to you on our website or app, we’ll use data we hold about your favourite products and so on.
-We do so on the basis of your consent to receive app notifications and/or for our website to place cookies or similar technology on your device.
+- To maximise website user engagement and to display the most interesting content to you on our website, we’ll use data we hold about your recently searched and/or favourite products etc. We do so on the basis of your consent to receive app notifications and/or for our website to place cookies or similar technology on your device.

 5. Why are we allowed to handle and store your personal data?